DavidForster/Tridion-Event-Assembly-Upload/README.md

      <add assemblyFileName="X:\FullPathTo\DavidForster.Tridion.EventHandlers.AssemblyUpload.dll"/>

 Restart your Tridion Content Manager Service Host service after installation and make sure that the event handler is loaded by checking your Tridion event log.

+## Build Requirements

+If you wish to build the Event Handler from source, you will need to place the following non-distributable client assemblies from your SDL Tridion installation into the /References directory

+ - `Tridion.Common.dll`
+ - `Tridion.ContentManager.Common.dll`
+ - `Tridion.ContentManager.dll`
+ - `Tridion.ContentManager.Templating.dll`

 ## License